humdrum-tools/humdrum-data/README.md

 !!
 Directories downloaded from this repository are listed below.
 !!
 !!
 Meaning of the spines:
 !!    **sound   = Number of sounding notes in the copied files.
-If a !!                null token, then the Humdrum Extras notecount tool !!                was not available when the repository was downloaded.
+If entry !!                is a null token, then the Humdrum Extras notecount tool !!                was not available when the repository was downloaded.
 !!    **files   = Number of files in the copied directory.
-!!    **bytes   = Byte size of files copied to local directory.
+!!    **bytes   = Size of files copied to local directory in bytes.
+!!    **branch  = Repository branch from which files were copied.
-!!    **from    = The subdirectory in the repository listed in the source !!                reference record above that files were copied from.
+!!    **from    = The subdirectory in the download repository listed in the !!                "source" reference record above that files were copied from.
 !!
 A null token means the root of repository working directory.
-!!    **to      = The subdirectory in the repository listed in the source !!                reference record above that files were copied from.
+!!    **to      = The subdirectory in the repository lised in the source !!                reference record above that files were copied from.
 !!
 A null token means the root of target directory.
 !!    **prefix  = Prefix string to add to copied filename (if any).